magnars/optimus/README.md

 using [Enlive](https://github.com/cgrand/enlive) that rewrites all your image tags with no extra work.
 That is pretty cool!

-## Can I tweak how optimus behaves?
+## Can I tweak how Optimus behaves?

 There are some options to be tuned, but if you're planning on doing major things there's nothing wrong with writing your own strategies or